Aligning Leaders on Growth: How One Firm Chose Its Three Revenue Priorities

 Our workshop consisted of:

-- Paired debates: Leaders with opposing views were paired to discuss for and against with a goal of agreeing.
-The pairs then came back to the full group discussion to share their updated perspectives.
-This ended up converging the group on three priorities.
+• Small-group debates: Leaders with opposing views were grouped to discuss for and against with a goal of agreeing.
+The sub-groups then came back to the full group discussion to share their updated perspectives.
+This ended up converging the group on a small number of priorities.

-- Final convergence: With one or two initiatives clearly falling out, the group used structured discussion to agree on the top three and their order.
+• Final convergence: With some of the initiatives clearly falling out, the group used structured discussion to agree on their top priorities and their order.

 The Outcome